-In today’s professional English lesson, we go into detail on why you should never use the common sentence, “Does that make sense?”, after you’ve just explained something.
-I’ll also teach you some alternative phrases you can start using to improve your professional communication.
+Learn why you should never use the common sentence ‘does that make sense?’, after you’ve just explained something in a professional setting.
+I’ll also teach you some alternative phrases you can use to sound more confident.

-The phrase “does that make sense” is most commonly heard at the end of a presentation, when answering a question, or when providing instructions to a colleague.
-The closely related phrase, “Am I making sense?”, is also often used when you find yourself becoming confused during an explanation.
-Both phrases should be avoided in your professional English.
+The phrase ‘does that make sense?’ is most commonly heard at the end of a presentation, when answering a question, or when providing instructions to a colleague.
+The closely related phrase, ‘Am I making sense?’, is also often used when you find yourself becoming confused during an explanation.
+Both phrases should be avoided in professional situations.

 More from Jade Joddle